evkx/evkx.github.io/content/models/volkswagen/id.3/id.3_gtx_performance/_index.md

 According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 601 km (374 miles), with an energy consumption rate of 13.1 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 185 kW.
-Charging from 0% to 100% takes approximately 64 minutes, while a more typical charging scenario from 10% to 80% takes 35 minutes with an average charging speed at 94 kW.
-Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 2% to 43%.
-This results in an effective charging speed, including time lost, of 102 kW, with each charging session taking about 19 minutes and 4 seconds..
+Charging from 0% to 100% takes approximately 51 minutes, while a more typical charging scenario from 10% to 80% takes 27 minutes with an average charging speed at 124 kW.
+Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 3% to 54%.
+This results in an effective charging speed, including time lost, of 124 kW, with each charging session taking about 20 minutes and 34 seconds..

-In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 21 kWh/100 km, the trip would take approximately 9 hours and 38 minutes.
-This journey would require four charging stops from 2% to 44%, with a total charging time of 78 minutes.
+In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 21 kWh/100 km, the trip would take approximately 9 hours and 25 minutes.
+This journey would require three charging stops from 2% to 58%, with a total charging time of 66 minutes.

 ### Onboard charger